Ashok Leyland Stallion

 The Stallion range of trucks is produced by Vehicle Factory Jabalpur (VFJ) of Armoured Vehicles Nigam Limited (previously Ordnance Factory Board) for the Indian Armed Forces.

 The Stallion forms the logistical backbone of the Indian Armed Forces, with over 60,000 Stallions used by the Indian Army and several thousand are used by ITBP.
 Stallions in a wide range of configurations were in active service with the Indian Army as of 2010.
 The Stallions have replaced the erstwhile workhorses of the Armed Forces, the Shaktiman trucks, which has been phased out.

 History

-On August 10, 1998, a license was granted by AL to produce the Stallion Mk III at VFJ or any other Ordnance Factory facility.
+On 10 August 1998, a license was granted by Ashok Leyland to produce the Stallion Mk III variant at Vehicle Factory Jabalpur.

+In February 2005, Ashok Leyland began to market the Stallion in Africa and the Middle East.

+In August 2006, a report from the Parliament of the United Kingdom indicated the Stallions were sold to the Sudanese government, supplied to GIAD Automotive Industry Co through kits.
+Said report raised concerns of British involvement in the sale as some British nationals were listed as Ashok Leyland's board of directors without acquiring a Trade and Brokerage Licence.

 Design

+The Stallion is designed for reliability, high mobility, off-road tactical capabilities, protection, and for operation in challenging environments.
+It is engineered for easy maintenance, particularly in areas lacking supporting infrastructure.

-The Stallion is a medium-duty defence vehicle of the Indian Army with multiple logistical and tactical applications.
+It is a medium-duty defence vehicle of the Indian Army with multiple logistical and tactical applications.
 The Stallion 4x4 and Stallion 6x6 are operational on varied terrains, from coastal operations to high-altitude bases, from deserts to snow-covered mountainous regions, at altitudes up to 5500 m and temperatures ranging from −35 to 55 C.